Use Teamup’s unique shareable calendar links to provide access to your calendar with limitations you choose.

 With a Teamup calendar, you can share your calendar securely with account-based access or via shareable links.
 Account-based access (users and groups) provides a greater level of security and control.
 However, shareable links are helpful when you need to provide calendar access temporarily, for an individual outside your organization, or to provide secure public access to your calendar.

 Table of Contents

-- How calendar links work
+- Account-based access versus shareable calendar links

-- Working with customized calendar links
+- Working with customized shareable calendar links

 - Choosing sub-calendars and permissions

 - Managing calendar links